tushar-sharma/tushar-sharma.github.io/_posts/2026-03-19-canton-validator-oauth2-authentication-error-fix.md

 - canton
 - blockchain
 - oauth
-published : false
+published: false
 name: canton-oauth-fix
 thumb: https://unsplash.com/photos/_mX0sSpVbOg/download?w=437
 image: https://unsplash.com/photos/_mX0sSpVbOg/download?w=437
 ---

-Onboarding **canton valdiator** to **devent, testnet, or mainnet** could be daunting.
-One particular error that kept me pulling my hairs was integrating oauth2 with canton node.<!-- truncate_here -->
+Onboarding a **Canton validator** to **devnet, testnet, or mainnet** can be challenging.
+One error that kept me stuck was integrating OAuth2 with the Canton node—specifically, the missing `access_token` error.<!-- truncate_here -->

-Onboarding **canton valdiator** to **devent, testnet, or mainnet** could be daunting.
-One particular error that kept me pulling my hairs was integrating oauth2 with canton node.
+Onboarding a **Canton validator** to **devnet, testnet, or mainnet** can be challenging.
+One error that kept me stuck was integrating OAuth2 with the Canton node—specifically, the missing `access_token` error.

-## Refersher
+## Background

-Canton is a private permissioned blockchain network.
-This is differnet than public permissioned blockchain.
-In canton, only the parties having access can read the ledger with the data.
-To talk to the canton network, you need to deploy participant and validator.
-One common issue I encountered when deploying canton validator was missing `access_token`.
+Canton is a privacy-enabled blockchain network.
+Unlike public blockchains, only authorized parties can read ledger data.
+To interact with Canton, you deploy a participant node and a validator node.

-You will see logs like this :
+The issue I hit was the validator failing to authenticate with this error:

 ```json
 {